Antarctica Marathon and Half Marathon

 The course on King George Island located off the tip of the Antarctic Peninsula has marked gravel roads that connect the scientific research bases of Uruguay, Chile, China and Russia.
 Great care is taken to leave behind zero impact on the environment in this sensitive ecosystem.
 We are now restricted to having a maximum of 100 passengers ashore for the event at any one time.
 We guarantee that you will experience a most challenging running experience as well as an experience of a lifetime.

 The goal of many marathoners is to run a 26.2 mile race on all 7 continents.
-In the past, runners have represented many countries including Canada, U.S., Norway, Germany, Great Britain, Bermuda, Ireland, France, Belgium, Netherlands, Italy, Spain, Sweden, Denmark, Norway, Finland, Chile, Russia, Poland, Greece, Austria, Switzerland, Portugal, Hungary, Argentina, Brazil, Mexico, Bermuda, Bahamas, Venezuela, Colombia, Australia, South Africa, Hong Kong, Russia, Israel, Lebanon, Luxembourg, Japan, India, Uruguay,Guadeloupe, Pakistan and New Zealand.
+In the past, runners have represented many countries including Canada, U.S., Norway, Germany, Great Britain, Bermuda, Ireland, France, Belgium, Netherlands, Italy, Spain, Sweden, Denmark, Norway, Finland, Chile, Russia, Poland, Greece, Austria, Switzerland, Portugal, Hungary, Argentina, Brazil, Mexico, Bermuda, Bahamas, Venezuela, Colombia, Australia, South Africa, Hong Kong, Indonesia, Israel, Iran, Lebanon, Luxembourg, Japan, India, Uruguay,Guadeloupe, Pakistan and New Zealand.